 FULL-TIME JOB VACANCY

 Due to COVID-19, many of our global offices are currently closed or operating in reduced capacities.
-The successful candidate may be required to work remotely initially or if local requirements mandate it.
+The successful candidate may be required to work remotely.
 We recognize that this moment, during the pandemic, is a uniquely difficult time for most people, particularly those with caregiving responsibilities, and we aim to be as flexible and supportive as possible in both the recruitment for and onboarding of this position.
-The position may initially be temporarily based elsewhere in the United States until our offices fully reopen, so long as candidates are willing to work eastern timezone working hours.

 Related Skills and Knowledge:

-1. Prior office/administration experience and strong organizational skills with meticulous attention to detail are required.
+1. Prior office/administration experience and strong organizational skills with meticulous attention to detail is required.

-2. Excellent oral and written communication skills in English are required; proficiency in other languages is desirable.
+2. Excellent ability to write and edit in English is required.
+Fluency in additional languages is highly desirable.

-3. Strong interpersonal skills and ability to work well under pressure while juggling multiple tasks simultaneously are required.
+3. Strong interpersonal skills, clear and regular communication, ability to adapt and work with staff from diverse cultural backgrounds, and ability to work well under pressure while juggling multiple tasks simultaneously is required.

-Salary and Benefits: Salary range starts at $52,513 Human Rights Watch offers comprehensive employer-paid benefits, including medical, dental, vision, disability and life insurance, an outstanding retirement savings plan and twenty (20) days of vacation per year.
+Salary and Benefits: Salary range starts at $48,622.
+Human Rights Watch offers comprehensive employer-paid benefits, including medical, dental, vision, disability and life insurance, a retirement savings plan and twenty (20) days of vacation per year.